 The Roaring Twenties certainly gave ladies a wonderful new freedom in fashion!
-This original, antique 1920s beaded flapper dress is striking with the black beaded dress over a teal green “slip”!
+This original, antique 1920s beaded flapper dress is striking with the black beaded dress over a teal green under dress or “slip”!
 It dates to about 1924.

 The overdress of black crepe is covered with stars and designs done with steel colored or metallic “rhinestone” shaped beads or stones and faceted black carnival glass beads.
 Smoky gray velvet trim at the neckline and armscyes of the crepe overdress adds just that little extra “Wow!”
 At each side, on the hip are medallions covered with steel colored beads that hold looped up, loose crepe streamers.
 The teal green underdress allows the beaded design to show superbly.

 This antique beaded flapper dress has an interesting story about alterations and how the flappers of the day watched hem lengths.
 You can read about it here in our blog - What Story does YOUR Flapper Dress Tell?